 Development is required to address all the relevant controls.
-Where there is a disparity between these general controls and the precinct specific controls in Chapters B1 and B2, those specific controls take precedence over the general controls.
+Where there is an inconsistency between these general controls and the precinct specific controls in Chapter B2, those specific controls in Chapter B2 take precedence over the general controls.

 B3.2 Building envelope